peteroupc/peteroupc.github.io/bernoulli.md

 (Flajolet et al., 2010\)[^1].  arcsin(_&lambda;_) is the inverse sine of _&lambda;_.
 The algorithm given here uses the two-coin algorithm rather than the even-parity construction[^32].

-1. Generate a uniform random variate between 0 and 1 _u_.
+1. Generate _u_, a uniform random variate between 0 and 1.
 2. Create a secondary coin _&mu;_ that does the following: "[**Sample from the number _u_**](#Implementation_Notes) twice, and flip the input coin twice.
 If all of these calls and flips return 1, return 0.
 Otherwise, return 1."
 3. Call the **algorithm for _&mu;_<sup>1/2</sup>** using the secondary coin _&mu;_.
 If it returns 0, return 0.
 4. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.